-Copies of the following documents will be available for inspection at the office of Wilson Sonsini Goodrich & Rosati at Suite 1509, 15/F, Jardine House, 1 Connaught Place, Central, Hong Kong during normal business hours up to and including the date which is 14 days from the date of this document:
+Copies of the following documents will be available for inspection at the office of Wilson Sonsini Goodrich & Rosati at Suite 1509, 15/F, Jardine House, 1 Connaught Place, Central, Hong Kong during normal business hours up to and including the date which is 14 days from the date of this prospectus:

-- (a) our Memorandum of Association and the Articles of Association; - (b) the accountant's report from PricewaterhouseCoopers, the text of which is set out in Appendix I to this document: - (c) the report from PricewaterhouseCoopers on our unaudited [REDACTED] financial information, the text of which is set out in Appendix II to this document; - (d) the audited financial statements of our Group for the two financial years ended March 31, 2016 and 2017; - (e) the Companies Law; - (f) the material contracts referred to in "Statutory and General Information B. Further information about our Business 1.
-Summary of material contracts" in Appendix IV to this document; - (g) the service agreements and letters of appointment referred to in "Statutory and General Information C. Further information about Directors and Shareholders 2.
-Particulars of Directors' service contracts" in Appendix IV to this document; and - (h) the written consent referred to in "Statutory and General Information F. Other information 8.
-Consent of experts" in Appendix IV to this document; - (i) the letter of advice prepared by Harney Westwood & Riegels, our legal advisers as to Cayman Islands law, summarizing certain aspects of the Cayman Islands company law referred in Appendix III to this document; - (j) the Industry Report; and - (k) this document.
+- (a) our Memorandum of Association and the Articles of Association; - (b) the accountant's report from PricewaterhouseCoopers, the text of which is set out in Appendix I to this prospectus; - (c) the report from PricewaterhouseCoopers on our unaudited pro forma financial information, the text of which is set out in Appendix II to this prospectus; - (d) the audited financial statements of our Group for the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017; - (e) the Companies Law; - (f) the material contracts referred to in "Statutory and General Information B. Further information about our Business 1.
+Summary of material contracts" in Appendix IV to this prospectus; - (g) the service agreements and letters of appointment referred to in "Statutory and General Information C. Further information about Directors and Shareholders 2.
+Particulars of Directors' service contracts" in Appendix IV to this prospectus; and - (h) the written consent referred to in "Statutory and General Information F. Other information 8.
+Consent of experts" in Appendix IV to this prospectus; - (i) the letter of advice prepared by Harney Westwood & Riegels, our legal advisers as to Cayman Islands law, summarizing certain aspects of the Cayman Islands company law referred in Appendix III to this prospectus; - (j) the Industry Report; and - (k) this prospectus.